About The MountainBorn

 Medium Format Interchangeable-Lens

 Our current medium-format body is the Hasselblad X2D, a beautiful, weighty metal sculpture of a camera that features a gorgeous, intuitive user interface, a massive 100MP resolution and probably no more than 25% of the features available on any consumer FF mirrorless camera available at 1/4th the price.
 But in many ways, it’s almost like a classic sports car - you pay an eye-watering amount for quantifiably far fewer features but an infinitely, albeit unquantifiably, more sublime usage experience.
-We generally pair it with the heavy, but excellent XCD 35-75 f/3.5-4.5 as our walk around lens, and the gorgeous XCD 80mm f/1.9 for our portrait work.
+We generally pair it with the XCD 3,2-4,5/20-35E for ultra-wide landscape and architectural work, and the excellent XCD 2,8-4/35-100E as our standard “walk-around” zoom (to the extent that a MF setup can be considered “walk around-able”).

 Full Frame Range Finder